Hellenization: Eastern Roman Empire

-The Greek East was one of the two main cultural areas of the Roman Empire and began to be ruled by an autonomous imperial court in 286 AD under Diocletian.
+The Greek East was one of the two main cultural areas of the Roman Empire and began to be ruled by an autonomous imperial court in AD 286 under Diocletian.
 However, Rome remained the nominal capital of both parts of the empire, and Latin was the state language.
-When the Western Empire fell and the Roman Senate sent the regalia of the Western Emperor to the Eastern Emperor Zeno in 476 AD, Constantinople (Byzantium in Ancient Greek) was recognized as the seat of the sole Emperor.
-A process of political Hellenization began and led, among other reforms, to the declaration of Greek as the official language in 610 AD.
+When the Western Empire fell and the Roman Senate sent the regalia of the Western Emperor to the Eastern Emperor Zeno in AD 476, Constantinople (Byzantium in Ancient Greek) was recognized as the seat of the sole Emperor.
+A process of political Hellenization began and led, among other reforms, to the declaration of Greek as the official language.

 Modern times

 In 1909, a commission appointed by the Greek government reported that a third of the villages of Greece should have their names changed, often because of their non-Greek origin.
 In other instances, names were changed from a contemporary name of Greek origin to the ancient Greek name.
 Some village names were formed from a Greek root word with a foreign suffix or vice versa.
 Most of the name changes took place in areas populated by ethnic Greeks in which a stratum of foreign or divergent toponyms had accumulated over the centuries.
 However, in some parts of northern Greece, the population was not Greek-speaking, and many of the former toponyms had reflected the diverse ethnic and linguistic origins of their inhabitants.

 The process of the change of toponyms in modern Greece has been described as a process of Hellenization.
-A modern use is in connection with policies pursuing "cultural harmonization and education of the linguistic minorities resident within the modern Greek state" (the Hellenic Republic): the Hellenization of minority groups in modern Greece.
+A modern use is in connection with policies pursuing "cultural harmonization and education of the linguistic minorities resident within the modern Greek state" - the Hellenization of minority groups in modern Greece.
 The term Hellenisation (or Hellenization) is also used in the context of Greek opposition to the use of the Slavic dialects of Greece.
+Mostly Bulgarians were target of Hellenisation.

 In 1870, the Greek government abolished all Italian schools in the Ionian islands, which had been annexed to Greece six years earlier.
 That led to the diminution of the community of Corfiot Italians, which had lived in Corfu since the Middle Ages; by the 1940s, there were only 400 Corfiot Italians left.